Rudra1x/Portfolio-Optimization-with-VQAs/README.md

 Demonstrating Quantum Potential
 This project provides a powerful validation of quantum optimization algorithms for complex financial problems.

-While this project was run on a classical simulator (meaning we don't see a speed advantage), it demonstrates a crucial concept: solution quality.

 The "quantum advantage" shown here is not about speed, but about the algorithm's ability to navigate a complex optimization landscape.

 Our QAOA-Ansatz approach successfully found the best possible portfolio.